privong/papers-in-markdown/aastex62/demo.md

 # Introduction {#sec:intro}

 Manuscript preparation is an integral part of disseminating research.
-Currently papers are predominantly prepared in \latex\ or WYSIWYG^["What you see is what you get"] editors such as Microsoft Word or Apple Pages.
+Currently papers are predominantly prepared in \LaTeX\ or WYSIWYG^["What you see is what you get"] editors such as Microsoft Word or Apple Pages.
 While powerful in their own ways, each of these have their own drawbacks.
-\latex\ often suffers from a steep learning curve and cryptic error messages.
+\LaTeX\ often suffers from a steep learning curve and cryptic error messages.
 On the other hand, WYSIWYG editors have historically had sub-par mathematics rendering ability and suffered from difficulties with robust internal referencing.
 A secondary consideration is that output to other formats (e.g., HTML) can be tedious and/or require a significant investment in tooling.
 This latter effect potentially harms dissemination of scientific results.

-Here I describe and demonstrate a method of preparing manuscripts by writing them in Markdown ([Section @sec:markdown]) and using `pandoc` ([Section @sec:pandoc]) to convert the Markdown file into a format suitable for submission to journals (e.g., \TeX or `.docx`).
+Here I describe and demonstrate a method of preparing manuscripts by writing them in Markdown ([Section @sec:markdown]) and using `pandoc` ([Section @sec:pandoc]) to convert the Markdown file into a format suitable for submission to journals (e.g., \TeX\ or `.docx`).
-This approach simplifies the writing process while retaining the power of \latex's formulae and making internal references easy.
+This approach simplifies the writing process while retaining the power of \LaTeX's formulae and making internal references easy.

 ## Markdown {#sec:markdown}